sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 Sourcegraph admin users will have access to **all** repositories on Sourcegraph regardless of what permissions are associated with their GitLab user.

-To enable GitLab permissions:
+To enable GitLab permissions,

-1. [Add or edit your GitLab external service connection](../../integration/gitlab.md#gitlab-configuration) to contain the `authorization` field.
+1. [Add or edit your GitLab external service configuration](../../integration/gitlab.md#syncing-gitlab-repositories) to contain the `authorization` field.

     ```json
     {
       "url": "$GITLAB_URL",